S2E/s2e/src/s2e-env.rst

 This will fetch the required source code, install S2E's dependencies (via apt) and create the directory structure described `here <https://github.com/s2e/s2e-env/blob/master/README.md>`_.
 If you want to skip the dependency installation step (e.g. if you have already installed the dependencies) use the ``--skip-dependencies`` flag.
+Note that if you are using Ubuntu 14.04, you must install CMake manually - S2E requires version 3.4.3 or newer, which is not available in the Ubuntu 14.04 repositories.

 Building S2E
 ~~~~~~~~~~~~